-- 6.113The policy provides for a new road though the site linking Blyth Road (B6045) to Carlton Road (A60).
+6.116 The policy provides for a new road though the site linking Blyth Road (B6045) to Carlton Road (A60).
 This road is expected to help relieve congestion in Worksop, which could lead to local improvements in traffic and air quality.
 However, the link road could also stimulate the ongoing use of motorised vehicles, by making driving an attractive mode of transport.
 This would be partly offset by the incorporation of a green corridor with complementary pedestrian and cycle links and public transport connections on this route.
 The policy outlines that a financial contribution should be made towards a high frequency bus service from the site to Worksop town centre.
 In terms of existing links, a portion of the site is within 400m of a bus stop and a small portion is within 400m of a dedicated cycle lane; however there is no railway station within 1km.
 As such, a mixed (minor positive and minor negative) effect is likely in relation to SA objective 6: transport.
 The fact that the policy could increase the private use of motorised vehicles and associated emissions may have a minor negative effect in relation to SA objectives 10: air quality and 11: climate change.
 However, promoting sustainable transport could also lead to minor positive effects on those SA objectives.
 The positive effect on SA objective 11: climate change is reinforced by the fact that the policy requires a multifunctional GI network which will help promote climate resilience.
-Therefore, a mixed (minor positive and minor negative) effect is likely in relation to SA objectives 10: air quality and 11: climate change. - 6.114The policy proposes to allocate development on a greenfield site which is Grade 3 agricultural land.
+Therefore, a mixed (minor positive and minor negative) effect is likely in relation to SA objectives 10: air quality and 11: climate change.

+6.117 The policy proposes to allocate development on a greenfield site which is Grade 3 agricultural land.
 As such, as significant negative effect is likely in relation to SA objective 7: land use and soils.
 The site is also situated within a Source Protection Zone and so may have a negative effect on ground and surface water quality.
-Therefore a significant negative effect expected in relation to SA objective 8: water. - 6.115The site is within Flood Zone 1.
-As such, a negligible effect is likely in relation to SA objective 9: flood risk. - 6.116A portion of this site is within a Minerals Safeguarding Area (Sherwood Sandstone) which could lead to sterilisation of mineral resources.
-However, the policy specifies that the development should meet the requirements for non-minerals development in Minerals Safeguarding Areas in the Nottinghamshire Minerals Local Plan, and the Nottinghamshire Minerals Plan outlines that this site is now dormant and due to be restored back to agriculture.
+Therefore a significant negative effect expected in relation to SA objective 8: water.

+6.118 The site is within Flood Zone 1.
+As such, a negligible effect is likely in relation to SA objective 9: flood risk.

+6.119 A portion of this site is within a Minerals Safeguarding Area (Sherwood Sandstone) which could lead to sterilisation of mineral resources.
+However, the Nottinghamshire Minerals Plan outlines that this site is now dormant and due to be restored back to agriculture.
 As such, a potential but uncertain minor positive effect is identified in relation to SA objective 12: resource use and waste.